 - For calculating the CT requirements, the bus bar short time symmetrical fault rating should be considered as the bus fault level. - If only indicative X/R ratios are available, the circuit breaker's DC breaking capacity is used to derive the primary time constant and therefore the primary system X/R. It is derived from the circuit breaker manufacturer's practical primary time constants.
 These vary between 50 ms (66 kV and 132 kV breakers) and 120 ms (220 kV and 400 kV breakers).
-150 ms is a practical figure for generator circuit breakers. - Distance Zone1 reach point case: Both If and X/R are to be calculated for a fault at Zone1 reach point
+150 ms is a practical figure for generator circuit breakers. - Current differential: Both If and X/R are to be calculated for a through fault - Distance Zone1 reach point case: Both If and X/R are to be calculated for a fault at Zone1 reach point

-16.5.1 CALCULATION OF PRIMARY X/R RATIO
+17.6.1 CALCULATION OF PRIMARY X/R RATIO